jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 29\.
 What communication does Fluid Attacks provide?
 When?
 How?

-For Continuous Hacking, communication takes place between developers and hackers on a day-to-day basis via `ASM`.
+For Continuous Hacking, communication takes place between developers and hackers on a day-to-day basis via `ARM`.
 In One-shot Hacking, communication is handled through the project manager (`PM`) as a single point of contact (`SPOC`).